 - Harvest produce during the cool part of the morning to limit heat damage.
 Shade fruit left outside if picking large quantities at once.

-- Store similar produce together for optimum temperature and humidity requirements in refrigerator crisper drawers.
+- Store similar produce together for optimum temperature and humidity requirements in refrigerator crisper drawers or cellars.

 - Store ethylene producing produce (apples, melons and tomatoes) and ethylene sensitive produce (peppers, green beans, cucumbers and lettuce) separately.